-3. The amount of credit sought equals at least one semester’s work.

-4. An “Off-Campus Course Permission Request Form” must be signed by the student/parent/guardian, and counselor prior to a student enrolling in the private instruction off-campus course.
+4. An SDUHSD Off- Campus Course Permission Request form must be signed by the student, parent/guardian and counselor prior to a student enrolling in the private instruction off-campus course.

 6. Upon completion of the course, the student must submit an official, written transcript that includes grade issued and credit earned, as evidence from the off-campus school showing that the student successfully completed the course.

-These private foreign language courses do not count as part of the 30-credit off-campus limit only if the language is not offered by a student's district school.
+These approved private foreign language courses do not count as part of the 30-credit off-campus limit only if the language is not offered by a student's district school.

-The author then changed it to: